Kari Løvaas: Life and career

 In recordings of complete operas, she performed several parts in rarely recorded works.
 In 1971, she appeared as Louise in Lortzing's Die Opernprobe, conducted by Otmar Suitner.
 She sang Haydn operas with Antal Doráti, Diana in La fedeltà premiata in 1975, and Baroness Irene in La vera costanza a year later.
 A reviewer noted of her performance of a dramatic aria in the latter work that "she shows her excellent range and instinct for theatrical combustibility".
-She sang the part of Laura in Weber's Die drei Pintos in 1976, conducted by Gary Bertini, and performed a title role in Othmar Schoeck's Vom Fischer und syner Fru in 1977, conducted by Rudolf Kempe.
-She sang the part of Die Rothaarige in Werner Egk's Peer Gynt in 1981, conducted by Heinz Wallberg, and the part of Iole in Lou Harrison's Hercules in 1984, conducted by Dieter Hauschild.
-She recorded Lieder by Grieg, Sibelius and Richard Strauss with the Berliner Symphoniker.
-She has also recorded Alban Berg's "Sieben frühe Lieder" in the orchestral version with the NDR orchestra conducted by Herbert Blomstedt available on DG.
+She sang the role of Laura in Weber's Die drei Pintos in 1976, conducted by Gary Bertini, and performed a title role in Othmar Schoeck's Vom Fischer und syner Fru in 1977, conducted by Rudolf Kempe.
+She sang the role of Die Rothaarige in Werner Egk's Peer Gynt in 1981, conducted by Heinz Wallberg, and the role of Iole in Lou Harrison's Hercules in 1984, conducted by Dieter Hauschild.
+She recorded Lieder by Grieg, Sibelius and R. Strauss with the Berliner Symphoniker.
+She also recorded Alban Berg's "Sieben frühe Lieder" in the orchestral version with the NDR Sinfonieorchester conducted by Herbert Blomstedt.

-By the 1990s, Løvaas lived in Switzerland.